 Task Evidence Due by Date

-Commercial agreements in place with This SDRC did not require 28/02/2012
+Commercial agreements in place with Logica This SDRC did not require 28/02/2012

-Logica(subsequently CGI), Cranfield University, University a report, only
+(subsequently CGI), Cranfield University, University of a report, only

-of Bath, Alstom, Cisco and Aston University. confirmation of
+Bath, Alstom, Cisco and Aston University. confirmation of

 compliance.
 Agreements

 with the relevant partners

 were made in time for

 transition to the design

-phase on 1st March 2012.

 phase on 1st March 2012.